-Whenever people update to the latest version of Windows 10 they find a lot to appreciate.
-Unfortunately, big updates can also bring with them new problems, and some of the most common are audio related.
+Whenever you update to the latest version of Windows 10, you can find cool new features and fixes.
+Unfortunately, big updates can bring with them new problems, and some of the most common are audio related.
 Those issues can leave people unable to play videos, use certain apps, or hear anything at all from their speakers.

 That’s not fun, especially when learning your way around the OS’ new features, so let’s do some troubleshooting.
 Here are the ways you can fix Windows 10 audio issues to remove the dreaded sound of silence.